cavcrosby/styleguides/docs/shellguide.md

 This makes it easier to separate normal status from actual issues.

-Currently while my **dotfiles** do include ANSI escape color sequences for status messages, unless the project the shell code is in also includes the ANSI escape color sequences, it is advised to use the following below as the format for messages to stderr.
+It is advised to use the following below as the format for messages to STDERR.

 ```bash
 if [ -z "$(command -v git)" ]; then